What is Acumen

 - Constant Communication.

-We believe in being an advocate for your own care, taking part and being engaged to live your fullest life.
-We like to open the door to this opportunity for patients and make it available to them.
+We believe in being an advocate for your care, so you can take part and be engaged to live your fullest life.
+We like to open the door to this opportunity and make it available to you.

-Call today to inquire about booking a session with our Athletic Therapist.
+Call today to inquire about booking a session with your Athletic Therapist.

 Meet the Team

-LeeAnne is a Certified Athletic Trainer and a member of the National Athletic Trainers Association and the Canadian Athletic Therapists Association.
+LeeAnne is a Certified Athletic Trainer and Certified Athletic Therapist.
+She is a member of the National Athletic Trainer’s Association and the Canadian Athletic Therapist’s Association.
 She has a vast interest in Patient Education and making orthopedic care a smooth transition for patients.
 LeeAnne obtained her Bachelors of Science in Athletic Training and Health Science at Castleton University in Vermont.
-She practiced as a Certified Athletic Trainer in the states for 6 years with various sports teams and orthopedic clinics.
+She practiced as a Certified Athletic Trainer in the states for 6 years with various sports teams and orthopedic clinics (NECBL, Dartmouth Hitchcock, Vermont Orthopedic Clinic to name a few).
 She then went on to pursue her Master’s Degree in Exercise Physiology at Mercyhurst University.
 While in Erie, PA she worked as a Division I Women’s Ice Hockey ATC where going to the Frozen Four was one of her favourite memories.

 LeeAnne relocated to Canada with her husband where she worked as an Orthopedic Research Coordinator at the PanAm Clinic in Winnipeg, MB.
-They kept moving west and they found themselves in Edmonton where she was able to connect with the Acumen Team where she is excited to contribute.
+They kept moving west and they found themselves in Edmonton and joined the Acumen Team.
+They now have 2 children and 2 dogs!

 As a competitive athlete and outdoor enthusiast, Cayla Galarneau decided she wanted to play an active role in helping people achieve an injury-free lifestyle to pursue their adventures without limitations.
 Cayla completed her Bachelor of Kinesiology from the University of Calgary with an Advanced Certificate in Athletic Therapy from Mount Royal University and became a Certified Athletic Therapist in 2010.
 While at UofC Cayla supported the wrestling athletes preparing for nationals, Olympic trials and won ACAC championship working with the women’s hockey team.